Luxembourgish collaboration with Nazi Germany: Social make-up

 Studies have shown that collaboration was a phenomenon in all layers of society.
-There was, however, an over-representation of civil servants among the collaborators.
-Farmers were under-represented, while workers made up the same percentage of collaborators as they did of the general population.
+Civil servants, however, were over-represented among the collaborators, and farmers were under-represented, while workers made up the same percentage of collaborators as they did of the general population.
 If historians today regard the Nazi Party as a "people's party" but with an over-representation of the lower middle class, similarly Luxembourg collaboration found supporters in every part of society, but with some parts being more strongly affected than others.

 Some further demographic observations can be made: on average, the collaborators were younger than the general population.
 Studies show that it was 30- to 40-year-olds who predominated; the Ortsgruppenleiter, however, were significantly younger than the local elites who would usually have filled political roles before the occupation.

 In terms of geography, the north and centre of the country were under-represented among collaborators, while the east and south were over-represented.
 Having had previous contact with Germany was a significant factor for collaborators, as 23% of the Ortsgruppenleiter were either German or of German descent.
 Several of them had German wives, and those with university degrees had all studied in a German-speaking country.
 After 1933, Germany appeared to many of these later collaborators as an example to be imitated; when visiting their families or former classmates, they were impressed by the "orderly" appearance that Germany presented.